Korea, South Health Clearance

 Click here for Tang Center InstructionsClick here for Private Provider Instructions

-Students who will live in the on-campus dorms (SK Global House or International House) must submit TB test results upon arrival in order to check into the dorm.
+Yonsei University: TB test results on a medical report are required for students who will live in the on-campus dorms, and students must submit TB test results upon arrival in order to check into their dorm.
 The test must be done within 2 months of the dorm move-in date.
 There is no actual form (students can refer to the UCEAP Yonsei Housing Instructions in their UCEAP Portal).
-Due to the 60-day requirement, these students will require a separate appointment to obtain the TB test.

-Students who will live in the on-campus Gwanak Residence Halls or Global Residence Halls must submit the chest x-ray and measles report upon arrival to check into the dorm.
-The test must be done within 6 months of the dorm move-in date.
+Seoul National University: Chest X-ray for TB, and Measles Vaccination reports are required for students who will live in the on-campus Gwanak Residence Halls or Global Residence Halls.
+Students must submit the chest x-ray and measles report upon arrival to check into the dorm.
+The tests must be done within 6 months of the dorm move-in date.
 There is no actual form (students can refer to the SNU Housing Instructions in their UCEAP Portal).
 The tests can be written in Korean or English, and must include the doctor’s signature, official seal of hospital, issue date, and hospital address.

 Recommended: Immunizations for All Programs